sachsy/hacks-n-notes/computer-science/algorithms/recursion.md

 For example: $$5! = 1 * 2 * 3 * 4 * 5 = 120$$

 It is useful to calculate the amount of different combinations of a set.
+Specially useful when doing *permutations and combinations*.

 ### Implementation